Aldarius/First_RT/README.md

 # First_RT
-My firs attempt to write own raytracer.
+My firs attempt to write my own raytracer.
 Only spheres, no textures, all hardcode.
 But it still work.